Yarumela: Structures

 More than 60 structures have been found on the site, of which only 9 can be seen with the naked eye, most of which have not yet been unearthed.
-The largest one founded is the Structure 101 also named as “El Cerrito”, which reached a height of approximately 20 meters or sixty two feet high.
+The largest one founded is the Structure 101 also named as "El Cerrito", which reached a height of approximately 20 meters or sixty two feet high.
 This was determined to be the ‘main mound’ and was located in the central district of the site.

 Archaeologists determined that when it was fully functional and maintained his original structure was visible from almost any point in the valley where the site was situated.
 El Cerrito is the main focus/attraction of the site at Yarumela, along with another visible large mound and a reconstructed small step pyramid close to the river opposite the large mounds.

 Rehabilitation of the archaeological site

 On April 11, 2019, the mayor of the town of Yarumela and the Honduran Institute of Anthropology and History with the support of the national police of Honduras, restored structure 102 and managed to rehabilitate a good part of the site, installing signs where there is information about the history of the place.
 It is currently open to both national and foreign public.

+In 2024, talks were held for the preservation and restoration of several pyramids with the municipality of the town of Yarumela to turn it into an archaeological park.
+The project is an initiative of the Institute of Anthropology and History of Honduras.